AppAnalysis-BGSU/DynamicAnalysis/FAQ.md

   This explains why we get different system calls.

 ### Q2.
-Could you try to explain each word in these two system calls?
-As an example, we want to know what is the meaning of `38` in first param, and so on.
-What is `=16`?
+Could you try to explain each word in two example system calls?

  `sendto(38, "\3\0\0\0X\\\246\377\200\0\0\0\1\36H\350", 16, MSG_DONTWAIT|MSG_NOSIGNAL, NULL, 0) = 16`

 From strace man page: